 Collection development policy statement

 MIT Libraries Department of Distinctive Collections coordinates collection management and service strategy for the Libraries’ combined rare and unique collections.
 The collections focus on the expansive history of science and technology, art and architecture, and materials unique to MIT.
 They highlight the research, people, and activities that illustrate and make possible MIT’s commitment “to generating, disseminating, and preserving knowledge … to bring this knowledge to bear on the world’s great challenges.”
-The Department of Distinctive Collections works on collection building within the values framework of the MIT Libraries Vision: A New Urgency.
+The Department of Distinctive Collections works on collection building within the values framework of the MIT Libraries Enduring Vision.

 To allow the best use of our resources for our collections development policy, the DDC has developed a set of core principles.
 These principles guide our appraisal and acquisitions decisions.